With ultimatum, Trump deepens crisis with the World Health Organization

 For instance, many governments, researchers and public health experts were baffled that the WHO did not express more skepticism about China’s claims, in mid-January, that there was no evidence of human-to-human transmission.

-The letter restated some of these concerns and added new ones — including som that do not hold up to scrutiny.
+The letter restated some of these concerns and added new ones — including some that do not hold up to scrutiny.

-Trump first claim, for instance, is that the WHO “ignored credible reports of the virus spreading in Wuhan in early December 2019 or even earlier” He cites as evidence information published by the Lancet.
+Trump’s first claim, for instance, is that the WHO “ignored credible reports of the virus spreading in Wuhan in early December 2019 or even earlier.”
+He cites as evidence information published by the Lancet.

-But Richard Horton, chief editor of the well-known publication, said Tuesday that the journal did not publish its first reports on the coronavirus until late January.
+But Richard Horton, chief editor of the publication, said Tuesday that the journal did not publish its first reports on the coronavirus until late January.

-The letter also takes aim the WHO for repeatedly praising China’s “transparency” despite evidence that Chinese officials silenced whistleblowers and undercounted cases.
+The letter also takes aim at the WHO for repeatedly praising China’s “transparency” despite evidence that Chinese officials silenced whistleblowers and undercounted cases.

-But the letter does not mention that Trump himself made similar claims.
+But the letter does not mention that Trump himself made similar statements.
 Trump said Jan.
-24 that “The United States greatly appreciates [China’s] efforts and transparency,” for instance.
+24 that “the United States greatly appreciates [China’s] efforts and transparency,” for instance.

 On Feb.
-7, Trump said he wasn’t concerned about China covering things up.
+7, Trump said he was not concerned about China covering things up.
 On Feb.
-26 he said that China was working “very hard” and on March 4 that it had the situation under control.
+26, he said China was working “very hard” and said on March 4 that it had the situation under control.

-If Trump makes good on his threat, WHO programs could take a hit.
+If Trump makes good on his threat, the WHO programs could take a hit.

 The United States makes mandatory payments to maintain its membership in the WHO in addition to larger voluntary donations, which in total amount to about 15 percent of the agency’s budget.

-The mandatory payment, known as the “assessed contribution” may prove difficult for Trump to cut without congressional approval.
+The mandatory payment, known as the “assessed contribution,” may prove difficult for Trump to cut without congressional approval.

 At greater risk is the “voluntary contribution,” money provided to U.S. agencies for health efforts and then given to WHO programs.
-The largest share of this money goes to polio eradication, with large chunks to fight vaccine preventable disease, malaria, tuberculosis, HIV/AIDS and the provision of basic health care.
+The largest share of this money goes to polio eradication, with large chunks to fight vaccine-preventable disease, malaria, tuberculosis, HIV/AIDS and the provision of basic health care.

-There are signs the U.S. is already moving away from the organization.
+There are signs the United States is already moving away from the organization.
 Administration officials have looked to redirect the WHO payments to other nongovernmental public health organizations, The Washington Post reported.

 In recent weeks, U.S. officials have appeared to loosen ties with the agency in other ways.
 The State Department removed mentions of the WHO from virus fact sheets, and staffers were ordered to “cut out the middle man” for public health initiatives previously managed through the WHO.